NationalSecurityAgency/call-stack-profiler/README.md

 ```

 If you select to manually manage start/stop events then please:
-- always wrap logic in ``try/catch`` block to ensure the event is closed
+- always wrap logic in a ``try/catch`` block to ensure the event is closed
 - verify that the same name is used to start and end the event

 ### Delegate concurrent tasks to a Thread Pool